hellerve/ptolemy/README.md

 * [Symmetric Cryptography in Javascript](http://bitwiseshiftleft.github.io/sjcl/acsac.pdf) by **Emily Stark et al.** (2009)

-Interesting read, even if it's a little outdated.
+Interesting read, even if it’s a little outdated.
 I would love to see an up-to-date version, especially because the benchmakrs where so browser-focused.
 A lot has changed since 2009 in browser performance.

 * [Why and how to use arbitrary precision](http://perso.ens-lyon.fr/philippe.theveny/cise.pdf) by **Kave R. Ghazi et al.** (2010)

 This paper ties in to my lates project, a [reimplementation](https://github.com/hellerve/bc) of bc.
 The constant folding part is especially interesting.
-I didn't know about GCC's usagfe of mpfr in optimizations either and that section, albeit short, was especially intriguing for that reason.
+I didn’t know about GCC’s usage of mpfr in optimizations either and that section, albeit short, was especially intriguing for that reason.

 * [Designing extensible, domain-specific languages for mathematical diagrams](https://www.cs.cmu.edu/~kqy/resources/diagrams_obt.pdf) by **Katherine Ye et al.** (2017)